Fasana-e-Azad: Background

 Sarshar, a teacher in Kheri District of Uttar Pradesh, joined the Nawal Kishore Press (founded by Munshi Nawal Kishore) in Lucknow as an editor of Avadh Akhbar.
 He wrote a column for the magazine about Lucknow's feudal culture, which inspired him to write Fasana-e-Azad.

 On 8 August 1878, Sarshar was appointed editor of Avadh Akhbar.
 His first entry in a series called "Zarafat" was published in the 13 August 1878 issue, and the column appeared regularly thereafter.
 These columns, which eventually made up the first 500 pages of the book, satirize urban life, usually centering on a wandering figure such as Azad or a minor character.
 This was in keeping with the influence of Charles Dickens's The Pickwick Papers and Miguel de Cervantes' Don Quixote on Sarshar.
-The popularity of Zarafat led Sarsharr to continue the stories and develop them into a narrative called Fasana-e-Azad.
+The popularity of Zarafat led Sarsharr to continue the stories and develop the entries into a narrative called Fasana-e-Azad.

 In one piece, published on 23 September, Sarshar explained his reasons for writing the series.
-He said that their intention was to use humour to allow Avadh Akhbar's readers to familiarize themselves with a social culture, characterized by proper conversational style and idiomatic fluency suited to a variety of social occasions, which could be used in a variety of social gatherings.
+He said that his intention was to use humour to allow Avadh Akhbar's readers to familiarize themselves with a social culture, characterized by proper conversational style and idiomatic fluency suited to a variety of social occasions, which could be used in a variety of social gatherings.
 Sarshar believed that such an education would improve the country and its people; pleasure in reading humorous articles would encourage refinement and higher thought.